 We analysed GAN Phase I data from 122,268 participants from 27 centres in 14 countries in four world regions where we also had available data from either ISAAC Phase I or III (see Figure 1).
 Participants comprised 74,361 adolescents from 27 centres (response rate 90%) and 47,907 children from 19 centres (response rate 79%).
-Amongst the 27 centres contributing data for the adolescents, 13 participated in both ISAAC Phase I and III, 13 in ISAAC Phase III only, and one centre in ISAAC Phase I only, while amongst the 19 centres contributing data for children, 9 contributed to both ISAAC Phases I and III, 9 to ISAAC Phase III only, and one to ISAAC Phase I only (supplementary Figure 1).
-The mean time period between ISAAC Phase III (2001-3) and GAN Phase I (2015-2020) for adolescents was 15.4 years (range 12.7-17.3) while between ISAAC Phase I (1993-1995) and GAN Phase I the mean interval was 22.7 years (range 19.5-25.5).
-The mean times between assessments were similar in children (15.3 (range 12.9-16.7) and 23.0 (range 22.0-25.4) years, respectively) (Table 1, supplementary Table 1).
+Amongst the 27 centres contributing data for the adolescents, 13 participated in both ISAAC Phases I and III, 13 in ISAAC Phase III only, and one centre in ISAAC Phase I only, while amongst the 19 centres contributing data for children, nine contributed to both ISAAC Phases I and III, nine to ISAAC Phase III only, and one to ISAAC Phase I only (Figure S1).
+The mean time period between ISAAC Phase III (2001-2003) and GAN Phase I (2015-2020) for adolescents was 15.4 years

+(range 12.7-17.3) while between ISAAC Phase I (1993-1995) and GAN Phase I the mean interval was 22.7 years (range 19.5-25.5).
+The mean times between assessments were similar in children (15.3 [range 12.9-16.7] and 23.0 [range 22.0-25.4] years, respectively) (Table 1, Table S1).

-Amongst adolescents the median prevalence of current eczema symptoms (27 centres) was 6.2%, ranging from 1.9% in Lucknow, India to 18.5% in South Santiago, Chile.
+Amongst adolescents, the median prevalence of current eczema symptoms (27 centres) was 6.2%, ranging from 1.9% in Lucknow, India to 18.5% in South Santiago, Chile.
 The prevalence of severe eczema symptoms which disturbed sleep ranged from 0% in Bikaner, India to 4.7% in Cape Town, South Africa, with a median prevalence of 1.1%.
-Amongst children the median prevalence of current eczema symptoms (19 centres) was 6.0%, ranging from 1.3% in Lucknow, India to 15.7% in Taipei, Taiwan.
+Amongst children, the median prevalence of current eczema symptoms (19 centres) was 6.0%, ranging from 1.3% in Lucknow, India to 15.7% in Taipei, Taiwan.
 The prevalence of severe eczema symptoms which disturbs sleep in this age group ranged from 0.1% in Kottayam, India to 2.1% in Taipei, Taiwan, with median prevalence of 0.6%.

 The absolute change in current eczema symptom prevalence in adolescents per decade from the latest available ISAAC data to GAN Phase I ranged from a reduction of 8.9% in Managua, Nicaragua to a rise of 4.8% in Bilbao, Spain.
-We observed a >2 SE decrease in current eczema symptom prevalence from the latest available ISAAC data to GAN Phase I in six centres, with a 1-2 SE decrease in three centres, minimal change in six centres, a 1-2 SE increase in two centres and with the remaining 10 centres showing a >2 SE increase (Figure 1a and Table 1a, Supplementary figure 2).
+We observed a >2 SE decrease in current eczema symptom prevalence from the latest available ISAAC data to GAN Phase I in six centres, with a 1-2 SE decrease in three centres, minimal change in six centres, a 1-2 SE increase in two centres and with the remaining 10 centres showing a >2 SE increase (Figure 1A and Table 1a, Figure S2).
 For children, the absolute change in current eczema symptoms prevalence per decade ranged from a reduction of 9.6% in Managua, Nicaragua to an increase of 5.7% in Taipei, Taiwan.
-We observed a >2 SE decrease from ISAAC Phase III to GAN Phase I in three centres, with a 1-2 SE decrease in three centres, minimal change in eight centres, and with increases in current eczema symptoms prevalence of >2 SE in the remaining five centres (Figure 1b and Table 1b, Supplementary figure 2).
+We observed a >2 SE decrease from ISAAC Phase III to GAN Phase I in three centres, with a 1-2 SE decrease in three centres, minimal change in eight centres, and with increases in